Chailotl/tobacco-pipes/README.md

   <img src="https://i.imgur.com/xcxtzPA.png">
 </p>

-Take a break inside a local tavern and pull out your trusty pipe!
+Take a break inside a local tavern and pull out your trusty pipe without the lung cancer!
+You can additionally set the custom model data, here is an [example resource pack](https://github.com/Rausy/tobacco-pipes/raw/master/TobaccoPipes.zip) that makes use of it.

 <p align="center">
   <img src="https://i.imgur.com/hXTBMEf.gif">